fastify/fastify-swagger/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://standardjs.com/)

 Serve [Swagger](https://swagger.io/specification/v2/) / [OpenAPI](https://swagger.io/specification) for Fastify.
-It can either use the schemas you declare in your routes to dynamically generate an OpenAPI-compliant doc, or serve a static OpenAPI specification document.
+It can either use the schemas you declare in your routes to dynamically generate an OpenAPI/Swagger-compliant doc, or serve a static OpenAPI specification document.

 Supports Fastify versions `>=2.0.0`.
 Please refer to [this branch](https://github.com/fastify/fastify-swagger/tree/1.x) and related versions for Fastify `^1.9.0` compatibility.